-- Discuss any prior technical assistance or professional development as it relates to the Illinois Integrated Education and Training Programs (ICAPS). - Identify experience in providing technical assistance in a face to face and / or virtual environment. - Identify the staff members qualifications in providing the professional development or technical assistance as it relates to work-based learning and ICAPS. - Discuss strategies you may employ to assist a struggling program achieve their targets and improve student outcomes. - Provide detailed and explicit examples of experience in providing targeted professional development and technical assistance as it relates specifically to the following topic areas. - Universal Design for Learning and Inclusive Design. - Diversity, Equity, and Inclusion - Trauma - Marketing / Recruitment - Teaching Special Populations (students with physical or cognitive impairments) - Developing continuous improvement plans. - Explain how this professional development will ensure ESLTP programs will enhance services and increase outcomes for the targeted student population. - o Identify the proposed technical assistance and discuss how the plan will aid programs in achieving the mission of the ESLTP program. - Discuss a proposed data management system that tracks the required components of the ESLTP program and how it will be developed, maintained, and supported.
+- Discuss any prior technical assistance or professional development as it relates to the Illinois Integrated Education and Training Programs (ICAPS). - Identify experience in providing technical assistance in a face to face and / or virtual environment. - Identify the staff members qualifications in providing the professional development or technical assistance as it relates to work-based learning and ICAPS. - Discuss strategies you may employ to assist a struggling program achieve their targets and improve student outcomes. - Provide detailed and explicit examples of experience in providing targeted professional development and technical assistance as it relates specifically to the following topic areas. - Universal Design for Learning and Inclusive Design. - Diversity, Equity, and Inclusion - Trauma - Marketing / Recruitment - Teaching Special Populations (students with physical or cognitive impairments) - Developing continuous improvement plans. - Explain how this professional development will ensure ESLTP programs will enhance services and increase outcomes for the targeted student population. - Identify the proposed technical assistance and discuss how the plan will aid programs in achieving the mission of the ESLTP program. - Discuss how the current data management system that tracks the required components of the ESLTP program will be maintained and supported.

-E. Application Review Information
+D. Application Review Information

 Applications will be reviewed using a merit-based review process (2 CFR 200.204) using a committee of experts in the field of adult education and out-of-school youth services.
-A rubric will be used to assess the extent to which the applicant meets the following criteria and has demonstrated past effectiveness, current capacity, and demonstrates that programming meets all quality standards to successfully carry out the grant: